AuroraStorm-sw/Knits_knots/README.md

 - [Slack](https://slack.com/) - Many answers to errors and frustrations have been found when browsing issues across different channels.
 Throughout the project, sources have been added to each corresponding piece of code in comments.

-- [Code Institute Courseware](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/dabfed30d1fc4d078b6de270117dbe50/) - Code Institute courseware used for the basic structure of the Ink and Feedback/Comment models.

 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) - the template used as a base for the project.

-- [Kathrin's Haiku blog](https://github.com/Kathrin-ddggxh/woohoo-haiku) - For the shape and Bootstrap template of the Ink cards on the Home and Category page, including the 'hover transformation' effect.

 - My mentor Juliia who offered a lot of support and technical help, ensuring my project is as good as it can be for submission.